mhuusko5/Cocoa-Multistroke-Gesture-Recognition/README.md

 GestureResult *result = [recognizer recognizeGestureWithStrokes:AN_ARRAY_OF_GESTURE_STROKES_DERIVED_FROM_LATER_USER_INPUT];

 if (result) {
-    NSLog(@"Previously loaded gesture with identifier %@ was recognized with an accuracy of %i", result.identifier, result.score);
+    NSLog(@"Previously loaded gesture with name %@ was recognized with an accuracy of %i", result.name, result.score);
 }